alexandresoaresilva/risc_v2/README.md

   	https://github.com/alexandresoaresilva/risc_v2/blob/master/risc_v2.srcs/sources_1/new/top_v2_tb.v

- I still hope to make the documentation of the registers on the cpu better, while describing how it works.
   Hope it is useful for somebody out there.
 Have fun!